While a gluten-free lifestyle has its challenges, most people today concede that it’s easier to be gluten-free now than it was 5 or 10 years ago.

 Download Spokin in the App Store.

 Spoonful is a label scanner and food discovery app for people with special diets.
-The app is similar to Fig but with less bells and whistles.
+It is similar to Fig but has fewer bells and whistles.

 Users only need to scan the barcode of a food item, and the app will reveal if the product contains any of the allergens specified by the user.